sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982180 - Berangere.md

 ```
   0: 0x0001 [0x1E] EventEntity looks at LocalPlayer and starts talking
   1: 0x0006 [0x1D] PRINT_EVENT_MESSAGE(message_id=6207*)
-    → "Welcome to the Nyzul Isle field station of the Aht Urhgan Archaeological Research Institute.\u0007It is here that we conduct our most pioneering research, undeterred by the threat of danger that lurks in every nook of these ruins.\u007F1\u0000\u0007"
+    → "Welcome to the Nyzul Isle field station of the Aht Urhgan Archaeological Research Institute.
+It is here that we conduct our most pioneering research, undeterred by the threat of danger that lurks in every nook of these ruins."
   2: 0x0009 [0x23] WAIT_FOR_DIALOG_INTERACTION
   3: 0x000A [0x1D] PRINT_EVENT_MESSAGE(message_id=6208*)
-    → "I am not authorized to converse with civilians.\u0007Please be on your way.\u007F1\u0000\u0007"
+    → "I am not authorized to converse with civilians.
+Please be on your way."
   4: 0x000D [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x000E [0x21] END_EVENT
   6: 0x000F [0x00] END_REQSTACK()